Blackberry yoghurt chia parfait in a jar

 Can I make this vegan?

-Yes—just use a plant-based yogurt and maple syrup instead of honey.
+Yes, just use a plant-based yogurt and maple syrup instead of honey.

 Fancy a Freebie?

-Subscribe for my newsletter
+Subscribe to my newsletter

 and get your FREE eBook with 7 delicious gluten-free desserts!